linode/docs/docs/guides/tools-reference/tools/linux-cat-command/index.md

 ## Conclusion

 This gives you the know-how you need to start using *cat* for viewing and even working with text-based files from the command line.
-Having a good basis in this frequently used Linux command can make working with files on the command-line smoother and easier.
+Having a good basis in this frequently-used Linux command can make working with files on the command-line smoother and easier.

 Have more questions or want some help getting started?
 Feel free to reach out to our [Support](https://www.linode.com/support/) team.